 Please be aware following items are not acceptable part of our uniform

-- Denim, corduroy, canvas, patterned items, untailored shorts, culottes, jeans, trousers that appear like jeans, leggings or jeggings, extremes of style; ostentatious belts.
+- Denim, corduroy, canvas, patterned items, non-tailored shorts, culottes, jeans, trousers that appear like jeans, leggings or jeggings, extremes of style; ostentatious belts

-- Any items of extremes style such as para military or gang related clothing.
+- Any items of extreme style such as paramilitary or gang related clothing

 Uniform expectations relating to appearance and jewellery.

-- Excessive make-up is not permitted.
+- Excessive make-up is not permitted including false eyelashes.
 All make-up used must be minimal.
-If deemed otherwise, it will be requested to be removed by a member of staff.
+If deemed otherwise, it will be requested to be removed by a member of staff